Tell us about your favourites and win

-This was the challenge set by The Star’s deputy editor, Kevin Ritchie, in an interview on Talk Radio 702 today – a day after Gauteng Local Government and Housing MEC Humphrey Mmemezi went on air to deny allegations of fraud, nepotism and bad management.
+This was the challenge by The Star’s deputy editor, Kevin Ritchie, in an interview on Talk Radio 702 yesterday – a day after Gauteng Local Government and Housing MEC Humphrey Mmemezi went on air to deny allegations of fraud, nepotism and bad management.

-Ritchie and journalist Baldwin Ndaba, who is behind the investigation of Mmemezi’s alleged corrupt activities, were invited to put forward their side of the story on air after Mmemezi’s interview yesterday, when the MEC threatened to sue The Star, claiming ongoing reports were a “smear campaign” against him.
+Ritchie and journalist Baldwin Ndaba, who is behind the investigation of Mmemezi’s allegedly corrupt activities, were invited to put forward their side of the story on air after Mmemezi’s interview, when the MEC threatened to sue The Star, claiming reports were a “smear campaign” against him.

 The Star’s investigation has spanned six months, but has been published over the past six weeks.

-Ndaba, however, said he had evidence that the report had not been filed and that the car was put up for auction shortly after the accident.
+Ndaba said he had evidence that the report had not been filed and that the car had been put up for auction soon after the accident.